Steve Lonegan

-Steven Mark Lonegan (born April 27, 1956) is an American businessman and politician.
-He served as mayor of Bogota, New Jersey, from 1995 to 2007.
-A member of the Republican Party, Lonegan was named the New Jersey State Chairman for the Ted Cruz 2016 presidential campaign in June 2015.
+Steven Mark Lonegan (born April 27, 1956) is an American businessman and politician who served as mayor of Bogota, New Jersey, from 1996 to 2007.
+He was also the Republican Party's nominee in the 2013 Special Senate election in New Jersey, which he lost to Cory Booker.

+Lonegan was named the New Jersey State Chairman for the Ted Cruz 2016 presidential campaign in June 2015.
 He also served as a national spokesman for the campaign and appeared on various news outlets such as Fox News, Fox Business, CNN, and MSNBC.

 Lonegan was Director of Monetary Policy for the American Principles Project.
 He served as the organization's national spokesman on monetary policies of the Federal Reserve System and directed the Fix the Dollar project until January 2016.

 Lonegan lectured across the country to a range of audiences on the history of money and current monetary policy conditions.
 On February 27, 2015, Lonegan led a team of economists and conservative think tank leaders into a meeting with Federal Reserve Chair Janet Yellen and Federal Reserve officials at the Washington, D.C., headquarters of the Federal Reserve System.

 In August 2015, through American Principles Project, Lonegan hosted an international monetary conference in Jackson Hole, Wyoming that included leaders from around the world and was held directly opposite the Federal Reserve's annual economic symposium.

 Previously, Lonegan served as the State Director of the New Jersey chapter of Americans for Prosperity and was an unsuccessful candidate for the Republican nomination for Governor of New Jersey in 2005 and 2009.
-He was the Republican Party's unsuccessful nominee in the October 2013 special election to fill New Jersey's open U.S. Senate seat following the death of Frank Lautenberg.
+He was the unsuccessful nominee in the October 2013 special election to fill New Jersey's open U.S. Senate seat following the death of Frank Lautenberg.

 Early life and background

-Lonegan was born in Holy Name Medical Center in Teaneck, New Jersey.
+Lonegan was born at Holy Name Medical Center in Teaneck, New Jersey.
 His grandparents emigrated from Italy and Ireland.
 He graduated from Ridgefield Park High School, where he was a football lineman for the Ridgefield Park Scarlets.
 He went on to play four years at William Paterson University.

 He was diagnosed with retinitis pigmentosa at the age of 14, and is now legally blind.

 Lonegan has owned a custom home building business and a cabinet-making business.
 He served as the state national and finance vice president for the National Federation of Independent Business.
 He graduated in 1980 from William Paterson College with a B.A. in Business Administration and in 1981 earned a Master of Business Administration degree from Fairleigh Dickinson University.